 2.1.
 DTAC network coverage and quality

 DTAC’s network coverage is extensive, covering most of Thailand’s urban and rural areas.
 The company has invested heavily in its network infrastructure to provide its customers with high-speed and reliable network services.
-DTAC also offers a 4G LTE-Advanced network, which enhances network performance and provides faster data speeds than traditional 4G networks.

 Below is Dtac Thailand’s coverage map produced by Speedtest:

-2.3.
-Cost of DTAC services for tourists
+2.2.
+Cost of DTAC SIM card and eSIM for tourists

 Between 29 THB and 2999 THB, you may get a Dtac Thailand SIM card from resellers, including grocery shops, petrol stations, and convenience stores.
 The majority of them come with introductory benefits or plans.
-Dtac SIM cards are available at several airports, including Chiang Mai International Airport and Bangkok Suvarnabhumi Airport (BKK) (CNX).

 The four Dtac Happy Tourist SIM cards listed below are available: